 8. Repeat step 7 until all 20 sheets have been roasted and turn crispy.

-9. Cut them into bite size and serve with rice or as side dish.
+9. Cut them into bite size.
+It’s best eaten with rice or as snack!

 10. Keep the remaining roasted seaweed in ziplock or airtight container and freeze it.
 Take out as needed.
 No need to thaw.